NethermindEth/nethermind/README.md

 ### Test it works

 Open a browser to ```http://localhost:5000/node/version``` and it should respond with the name and version.

+### Optional requirements

+* PowerShell Core, to run build scripts
+* An editor, e.g. VS Code, if you want to contribute

 ### Build with version number